3CR interview with Peta Clancy and Kimba Thompson - Future River

 Recording from the discussion that took place on Sunday 8 October 2023.

-Artists Brooke Wandin (Wurundjeri) and Peta Clancy (Bangerang) in discussion with TarraWarra Director, Victoria Lynn about their works and the collaborative processes involved in The Soils Project.
+Artists Brooke Wandin (Wurundjeri) and Peta Clancy (Yorta Yorta) in discussion with TarraWarra Director, Victoria Lynn about their works and the collaborative processes involved in The Soils Project.
 Having worked in close collaboration with the Wandoon Estate Aboriginal Corporation (Coranderrk) to realise their projects, the artists discuss their interpretation of soil and the protocols involved in developing their projects.

 The Soils Project is an ongoing research-based experimental project.
 It is a collaboration between TarraWarra Museum of Art; Struggles for Sovereignty, a collective based in Yogyakarta, Indonesia; and leading contemporary arts museum the Van Abbemuseum in Eindhoven, the Netherlands.